arcticless/de_test/README.md

 ## Goal
 You have to write a solution in your language of choice, which in the end will be able to print the ***topk*** most replyed comments, including the replies of it's replies and so on.
-You can use the CSV dataset provided, if you want to test your solution the top 3 comments of this file are:
+You can use the CSV dataset provided, if you want to test your solution the top 3 most replied comments of this file are:

 ```python
 7864399, 1025407696, 1228483771